ADD-SP/ngx_waf/README.md

 * Full-featured: The basic functions of the web application firewall are available.
 * Easy to install: The solution is automatically provided when a dependency is missing.
 * Easy to use: directives are easy to understand and you can probably guess what they mean without reading the documentation.
+* Flexible rules: Provide advanced rules that combine actions (such as block or allow) with multiple conditional expressions.
 * High performance: In more extreme tests, QPS(Queries Per Second) is reduced by about 4% after starting this module.
 See the documentation for details of the tests.

 ## Function